Iroquois of Canada

 Origin and History

-In 1665, three tribes (Oneida, Cayuga and Seneca) of the Iroquois Confederacy made peace with the French.
-In 1666, the French launched an offensive against the two remaining tribes (Mohawk and Oneida), burning crops and several villages.
-In 1667, these two tribes signed a peace treaty with the French and, as a result, extended the ‘rafters of the longhouse’ by establishing nine settlements along the Saint-Laurent and on the north shore of Lake Ontario reclaiming their former homelands; the Cayuga at the Bay of Quinté, and Mohawk and some Oneida at La Prairie.
+In 1665, three nations (Oneida, Cayuga and Seneca) of the Iroquois Confederacy offered the French an alliance.
+In 1666, the French launched two offensives against the Mohawks and Oneidas, burning crops and several villages.
+In 1667, these Haudenosaunee (Iroquois) signed a peace treaty with the French and, as a result, extended the ‘rafters of the longhouse’ by establishing nine settlements along the Saint-Laurent and on the north shore of Lake Ontario reclaiming their former homelands; the Cayuga at the Bay of Quinté, and Mohawk and some Oneida at La Prairie.

 In 1680, the French Crown gave the estates of Sault Saint-Louis (present-day Kahnawake), on the south shore of the Saint-Laurent River near Montréal, to the Jesuit missionaries.
-At that time, diplomatic relations between the French settlers and the Iroquois Confederacy were slowly deteriorating, and the Jesuits induced Catholic converts, mostly Mohawks, to relocate in Canada, near Montréal in the heart of Nouvelle-France.
+At that time, diplomatic relations between the French settlers and the Iroquois Confederacy were slowly deteriorating, and induced by fish, game, trade, medicine and Jesuits some Mohawks, to relocate to ancestral lands in Canada, near Montréal in the heart of Nouvelle-France.

 During the War of the Spanish Succession (1701-1713), aka Queen Anne’s War, the Iroquois of Canada took part in raids against New England settlements and traded captives.
 Younger children and women were sometimes adopted and assimilated into the tribe.

 In 1749, the French Abbé Piquet established the mission of La Présentation (near present-day Ogdensburg/NY) near the mouth of the Oswegatchie River.
-The mission attracted Native Americans, mostly Onondaga) for the fur trade.
-They converted to Catholicism.
+The mission attracted Native Americans, mostly Onondaga, for the fur trade.
+They ostensibly converted to Catholicism.
 By 1751, 396 Iroquois families, largely Onondaga with some Oneida and Cayuga, had settled in the area between Toniato Creek (now known as Jones Creek, in Thousand Islands National Park) and the Long Sault.
 They came to be called the Oswegatchie.
 By 1755, there were 3,000 Iroquois living at La Présentation.
 In 1757, the Oswegatchie of La Présentation had 12 village council men, 6 pine tree (war) chiefs and 12 clan mothers.

-In the mid-1750s, about 30 families of Kanesatake led by chiefs John and Zachariah Tarbell, migrated about 100 km upstream along the Saint-Laurent River to Akwesasne.
+In 1754, about 30 families of Kanesatake migrated about 100 km upstream along the Saint-Laurent River to Akwesasne.
 In 1755, the Jesuits established the mission of Saint-Régis among these Native Americans.

 Role during the War